Capitains/website/pages/guidelines.md

 ## Metadata Files

-Instead of relying on edition and translation TEI files or building a general inventories, splitting resources into individual file allows for balanced responsability between a cataloging approach and a text reading one.
-CapiTainS guidelines are non-restrictives : as you as the minimal information is available, you can add nodes coming from other namespaces.
+Instead of relying on edition and translation TEI files or building a general inventories, splitting resources into individual files allows for balanced responsibility between a cataloging approach and a text reading one.
+CapiTainS guidelines are non-restrictive : as long as the minimal information is available, you can add nodes coming from other namespaces.

 ### Textgroup Metadata File